MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 For most users, there are 4 parts of the configuration that you need to be aware of

-- :ref:`configuration:language`: the language using in MCDR
+- :ref:`configuration:language`: the language used in MCDR
 - :ref:`configuration:start_command`: how MCDR starts your server
 - :ref:`configuration:handler`: how MCDR reads your server outputs
 - :ref:`configuration:encoding, decoding`: how MCDR handles the server IO stream